-Aptly titled “Hawks in a Cage,” a new book released last week describes the fascinating story of the first seven Greeks who sailed to Australia.
-The book, by Konstandina Moshou, is a fictional adventure taking place on a British ship in May of 1829.
+Aptly titled “Hawks in a Cage,” a book released recently describes the fascinating story of the first seven Greeks who sailed to Australia.
+The book, by Konstandina Moshou, is a fictional adventure taking place on a British ship in May 1829.

 The British ship “Norfolk” carried a total of 192 other criminals, mainly from the United Kingdom, to the harsh continent to serve their sentences.
 Australia served at that time as a British penal colony where criminals could be sent for infractions of the law — or sometimes just for looking like a vagrant.

 The Greeks on the ship to Australia were seven sailors convicted of piracy in the Mediterranean sea by the British.
 History has recorded their names: Georgios Vasilakis, Gikas Voulgaris, Georgios Laritsos, Antonis Manolis, Damianos Ninis, Nikolaos Papandreas and Konstantinos Strompolis.

 The voyage to Australia, which was a type of punishment in itself, lasted between 91 and 93 days and the captain was assumed to be Alexander Greig.
 The Norfolk sailed from the port of Speedhead in the south of England on May 29, 1829.

 Its orders were to sail to Valletta, Malta, to pick up 201 British convicts and head on to New South Wales.
 Most of them had been convicted of piracy, at a time when the British Empire had just started to convict pirates and send them to the gallows.

 Greeks sailing to Australia were convicts from Hydra Island